British Symphony Orchestra discography: Acoustic recordings

-Raymond Roze recorded four sides with the orchestra he founded, for Edison Bell's Velvet Face label in c.
+Raymond Rôze recorded four sides with the orchestra he founded, for Edison Bell's Velvet Face label in c.
 1919-early 1920.

-Adrian Boult made the HMV recordings at Room 1, HMV, Hayes, Middlesex in 1920-1922, and the Velvet Face ones at the Edison Bell studio in Peckham, SW London, in 1923.
-He became chief conductor of the Birmingham Choir in late 1923, of the Birmingham Symphony Orchestra in 1924, Music Director of the BBC in 1929? and first chief conductor of the BBC Symphony Orchestra in 1930.
+Adrian Boult made the His Master's Voice recordings at Room 1, His Master's Voice, Hayes, Middlesex in 1920–1922, and the Velvet Face ones at the Edison Bell studio in Peckham, SW London, in 1923.
+He became chief conductor of the Birmingham Choir in late 1923, of the Birmingham Symphony Orchestra in 1924, music director of the BBC on 1 January 1930, and—from around October that year—concurrently the first chief conductor of the BBC Symphony Orchestra.